MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -MaxEmailAgeFilter
-!!!
-Exchange Server 2010

-The MaxEmailAgeFilter parameter specifies the maximum number of days of e-mail items to synchronize to the device.

-Possible values are:

-- All

-- OneDay

-- ThreeDays

-- OneWeek

-- TwoWeeks

-- OneMonth

-- ThreeMonths

-- SixMonths

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The MaxEmailAgeFilter parameter specifies the maximum number of days of email items to synchronize to the device.

 Possible values are: